 Once the lights and decorations have been hung on the tree, get everyone together and snap a family photo.
 This way, you can look back from year to year and see how much the kiddos have changed.

-We usually hang our stockings earlier in the season, but hanging them together as a family could be a magical tradition for your family on Christmas Eve.
+At our house, we usually hang our stockings earlier in the season.
+But hanging them together as a family could be a magical tradition for your family on Christmas Eve.

-If you want to make this your family’s tradition, buy or make some beautiful, coordinating knit stockings like this set to hang on the fireplace mantel.
+Consider buying or making some beautiful, coordinating knit stockings like this set to hang on the fireplace mantel.
 (Or, if you don’t have a mantel, any place of your family’s choosing.)

 What could be more magical than listening to a Christmas Eve service?